Ansh2/qbhacks1/README.md

-Website was created by Rohan Deshpande and Nabeel Ahmed for QBHacks 2019.
-Single Page Application created purely in React.js
+Website was relaunched by Ansh Tandon purely through React.js